Skilled Trades Ontario Logo

 • alternative delivery (online, correspondence, etc.)

-Because there is no certifying exam in this trade, Skilled Trades Ontario does not issue a Certificate of Qualification.
+As there is no certifying exam in this trade, Skilled Trades Ontario does not issue a Certificate of Qualification and therefore cannot accept Trade Equivalency Assessment applications for this trade.

 About us